Markets and Economy

 3

-What does a new market high mean?
-Three things to know.
+What does a new stock market high tell us?

-2. New highs offer very little information in and of themselves.
-It is far more interesting to compare the price of an index to the fundamental characteristics (earnings, sales, book value) of the companies in that index.
-While the broad S&P 500 Index may currently be trading at extended valuations compared to its own history, much of it is concentrated in the top 10 names.
-The other 490 stocks have been trading at average valuations.8
+New highs offer very little information in and of themselves.
+It’s far more interesting to compare the price of an index to the fundamental characteristics (earnings, sales, book value) of the companies in that index.
+While the broad S&P 500 Index may currently be trading at extended valuations compared to its own history, much of it is concentrated in the top names.4 The same 500 companies, equally weighted, is currently trading at a valuation that is roughly in line with its longer-term average.5

-3. Finally, the S&P 500 Index has hit 1,176 new highs since its 1957 inception.9 That’s the equivalent of a new high every fortnight, or 14.3 days.
+The S&P 500 Index has hit over 1200 new highs since its 1957 inception.6 That’s roughly the equivalent of a new high every two weeks.
 History suggests that investors should expect the market to ascend to many new highs over their lifetimes, even if the path isn’t always a straight one.

 • 1